Last updated: April 19, 2019

 Coined throughout history as the Holy Land, Israel is probably one of the first countries that children would learn in Sunday school.
 Besides the stories and rich culture, it offers a unique middle east experience and sites.
-It is a home to 8.6 million people of which 80% are Jews.
+It is home to 8.6 million people of which 80% are Jews.
 It is also strategically located by the Mediterranean Sea, making it abundant with resources it needs.
 In the modern age, it has been called the “Startup Nation” because of its vibrant tech startup community.
-It also has one of the most well-equipped and advanced military.
+It also has one of the most well-equipped and advanced militaries.
 Young people are treated with the excitement in Tel Aviv while the young at heart can relax at the Dead Sea.
 Together, let’s explore Israel through this guide.

 WHY I LOVE ISRAEL

 In August 2016, I was invited here for a media trip by Vibe Israel.
 There is something different about the energy in Israel — something relatable; something real.
 After deep thinking and creative nights in Tel Aviv, I decided to stay.
 I lived in Tel Aviv for one full year and this Israel travel guide is the fruit of that stay!
 Hope you enjoy!

 ISRAEL QUICK INFO

 THINGS NOT TO MISS

 Fancy floating at the beach?
 Do this effortless in one of the must-visit sites in Israel, the Dead Sea.
 Known as the earth’s lowest place, it is also the world’s saltiest body of water.
 Due to the harsh conditions, no living organism grows here.
 However, it is also famous for its healing and therapeutic powers, so never hesitate to soak in.